jtmckay2017/knative-serverless-openshift-test/README.md

 # In another terminal
 npm run dev # JS watch and restart server
 ```

+I use postman to test endpoint locally.
+This may not work if some kind of auth is added to this function later.

+## Default Readme stuff

 The runtime will expose three endpoints.